 No, the CIF only funds documentary projects applying for Production or Post-Production.

-Funding requests may range from $40,000 up to $100,000.
-However, only highly competitive projects will be considered for the maximum amount.
-The average award granted will be $50,000.
+Funding requests may range from Forty Thousand Dollars ($40,000) up to One Hundred Thousand Dollars ($100,000).
+However, only highly compelling projects will be considered for the maximum amount.

 Yes, LPB only has one submission period per year.